-Ofra Amihay is a lecturer of Hebrew language and literature at the Department of Religious Studies, and an affiliate lecturer at the Department of Comparative Literature.
+Ofra Amihay is a lecturer of Hebrew language and literature at the Department of Religious Studies, and an affiliate lecturer at the program of Comparative Literature.
 She is interested in Hebrew and comparative literature and visual culture, and teaches courses on Modern Hebrew language and literature, the Jewish graphic novel, and photography & religion.
 She holds a Ph.D. from New York University and is the co-editor of The Future of Text and Image (Cambridge Scholars, 2012).
 She has published articles on photography and literature, Jewish identity, comics, and children’s literature,.
 In 2015 she curated a photography exhibition at the Museum of Contemporary Art in Zagreb, Croatia.

 People of the Book and the Camera: Photography in the Hebrew Novel (in preparation).